To find out more about the podcast go to Eradicating polio.

 "Virus like particles, something that the immune system will see as a virus, but contains no genetic material" - Nicola Stonehouse, University of Leeds

-"The proof of concept is decisively there" - Ananda Bandia Padier, Medical Epidemiologist, Gates Foundation
+"Polio has been eradicated from places like Yemen, places like South Sudan, places like northern-Nigeria... the proof of concept is decisively there" - Ananda Bandia Padier, Gates Foundation

 "We need a unified, global and sustained effort to essentially keep pushing to reach that finish line" - Ananda Bandia Padier, Gates Foundation